mustafaahsan10/Automated-Folder-Organizer/README.md

 # Automated-Folder-Organizer
 A Python script for organizing files in a directory by extension.
+This script automatically scans a specified directory, identifies all file extensions, creates subfolders for each unique extension, and then moves each file into its corresponding subfolder.
+It's particularly useful for organizing cluttered folders like Downloads, where files of various types accumulate over time.